compodoc/compodoc/README.md

 ## Remark for routes

-Follow the style guide and provide a const of type 'Routes' :
+Follow the style guide, provide a const of type 'Routes' and with an unique name :

 ```
 const APP_ROUTES: Routes = [